Environment, health and safety

 Health, safety and environment (HSE) (or environment, health and safety –EHS–, or safety, health and environment –SHE–) is an interdisciplinary field focused on the study and implementation of practical aspects environmental protection and safeguard of people's health and safety, especially in an occupational context.
 It is what organizations must do to make sure that their activities do not cause harm.
 Commonly, quality - quality assurance and quality control - is adjoined to form QHSE or equivalent initialisms.

+Activities

+HSE involves different activities depending on the three different standpoints: